Kaya F.C.–Iloilo: Support and rivalries

 The Ultras Kaya, also known as the Sons of Mighty Kaya, was the official supporters group of Kaya and were the pioneers of ultras culture in the Philippine football scene.
-The group was established in 2011 when one of the members of the Don Bosco United Futsal Club Supporters or the Futsaldiers teamed up with two members of the Kaholeros (one of the Philippine Azkals' supporters group).
-The group was recognized by the club as its official supporters group soon after.
+The group was established in 2011 when one of the Futsaldiers teamed up with two members of the Kaholeros.
 The Ultras Kaya make their presence in the upper-left side of the Rizal Memorial Stadium's grandstand, in the section referred to as "The Terraces".

-After years of inactivity due to internal struggles, The Sons of Mighty Kaya have announced that they will be active again for the 2024 PFL Season.
-The capos of SOMK have vowed to "rectify their errors and rebuild the Ultras Kaya."
-They have been actively seeking new recruits from the Kaya community, which they have dubbed Barrio Kaya.
+After years of inactivity, The Sons of Mighty Kaya announced that they will be active again for the 2024 season.
+The capos of SOMK have vowed to "rectify their errors and rebuild the Ultras Kaya".

 Rivalries

-When Kaya was still based in Manila, the club had rivalries with a number of teams in the UFL.
+When Kaya was still based in Manila, they had rivalries with a number of clubs in the UFL.
 In 2010, they had a fierce rivalry with Union Internacional Manila, but since the club decided to be voluntarily relegated to the UFL Division 2, this rivalry has mostly died out.
 Since 2011, Kaya held a rivalry with National Capital Region neighbors Loyola Meralco Sparks, with Kaya hailing from the city of Makati in the south of Metro Manila and Loyola Meralco Sparks being based in Quezon City in the north.
-The rivalry began in the 2011 UFL Cup semi-finals clash between the two teams, in which Kaya went up to lead the game by 3–0 only to lose by the score of 5–4 after a comeback from the Sparks.
+The rivalry began in the 2011 UFL Cup semi-final, in which Kaya went up to lead the game by 3–0, only to lose by 5–4.
 Since then, the UFL has had some of its highest attendance numbers whenever there are match-ups between the two teams, making the rivalry the most famous derby in Philippine club football.

 This rivalry continued into the first season of the newly founded Philippines Football League.
-However, after the first season of the PFL concluded, Meralco withdrew from the league, effectively ending the rivalry between the two clubs.

-After the Kaya–Meralco rivalry, a new rivalry emerged with Ceres–Negros (later renamed United City), up until the latter withdrew in the middle of the 2022–23 PFL season due to "investor issues".
+However, after the first season of the PFL concluded, Meralco withdrew from the league.
+A new rivalry emerged with Ceres–Negros, up until the latter withdrew in the middle of the 2022–23 season due to "investor issues".
 The rivalry was created after the two clubs established themselves as the early powerhouses of the league.